dapp-craft/decentraland-ui-utils/README.md

 In order to test changes made to this repository in active scenes, do the following:

+1. Build the project by running `npm run build`
-1. Run `npm run link` on this repository
+2. Run `npm run link` on this repository
-2. On the scene directory, after you installed the dependency, run `npm link @dcl/ui-scene-utils`
+3. On the scene directory, after you installed the dependency, run `npm link @dcl/ui-scene-utils`

 ## CI/CD

-This repository uses `semantic-release` to atumatically release new versions of the package to NPM.
+This repository uses `semantic-release` to automatically release new versions of the package to NPM.

 Use the following convention for commit names: